AmadeoNoelsPXL/aquaponics/Documentation/L&A/L&A_Documentation.md

 copy express line and past it at the end of the line just before "return core:SNodeC::start();
  --> rename legacy to mqttWebView
  --> als server instance to mqttwebview

+ error thrown : during link fase
+  --> we didn't link the webfrontend application to a library --> !!! needed for the webfrontendapplication

+ add library :
+  --> CMakeLists.txt (first one) --> find package() src/apps/CMakeLists.txt -> http-server-express

 ***problems faced today***